 The review has been jointly published and is available to read now at Bio Med Central - How do older people describe their sensory experiences of the natural world?
 A systematic review of the qualitative evidence.

 Research shows that the benefits that people with cognitive impairment gain from connecting with nature and the outdoors are vast.
-Ranging from maintaining independence and meaningful activity to greater social inclusion and a more hopeful and resilient outlook - key ingredients for living healthier, happier lives.
-However, a suite of barriers, from poorly maintained path surfaces to lack of inclusive visitor information, mean that these benefits are not available to many people with cognitive impairments.
+They range from maintaining independence and meaningful activity to greater social inclusion and a more hopeful and resilient outlook, key ingredients for living healthier, happier lives.
+However, a suite of barriers, from poorly maintained path surfaces to lack of inclusive visitor information, mean that often these benefits are not available to people with cognitive impairments.
 Whilst many land managers want to make their spaces more accessible and welcoming, they lack guidance on how best to do this.

 People with cognitive impairment, organisations and businesses are working with the research team to identify the outdoor experiences that bring greatest enjoyment and benefit.
 They are exploring how to make outdoor places more accessible and inviting for older people living with cognitive impairment and their families.
-Enliven runs from March 2021 for three years.
+Enliven runs from March 2021 for three years and latest news is shared on the Enliven website.

 Unlocking Landscapes: history, culture and sensory diversity in landscape use and decision making